 (Pocket-lint) - British engineering company Dyson is known to many for its vacuum cleaners.
 But those colourful plastic dust sweepers are far from the only products in its portfolio.

-After entering the hair care sector with the excellent Supersonic hairdryer in 2016, followed a couple of years later with the fantastic Airwrap styler, Dyson has now taken the next logical step with the Corrale hair straightener.
+After entering the hair care sector with the excellent Supersonic hairdryer in 2016, followed a couple of years later with the fantastic Airwrap styler, Dyson took the next logical step with the Corrale hair straightener in 2020.

 Offering flexible plates, cord-free technology, a premium design and one straight up hefty price tag, is the Dyson Corrale hair straightener a match for GHD?